tsjondin/python-classify/README.md

-The data must now conform must now fullfill the interface of both the SpecificResource and IdentifiableResource, it will be an instanceof Intersection<SpecificResource, IdentifiableResource> and inherit from both of their classes.
+The data must now conform must now fullfill the interface of both the SpecificResource and IdentifiableResource, it will be an instanceof Intersection<SpecificResource & IdentifiableResource> and inherit from both of their classes.